Comprehensive guides

 6. You shall not collect coral and seashells (CITES + Mauritian law)

-7. You will declare your purchases (over €430 on the return trip)
+7. You will declare your purchases (over €430 on return, €150 for children under 15)

 8. You will keep your invoices (proof of value)